HomeBlogFederal Government & DoD Hearing Conservation Program: The Complete Compliance Guide

 DoD Hearing Conservation: DoDI 6055.12 Explained

-The Department of Defense manages hearing conservation for its 2.5+ million military and civilian personnel worldwide through DoD Instruction 6055.12, Hearing Conservation Program.
+The Department of Defense manages hearing conservation for its 2.5+ million military and civilian personnel worldwide through DoD Instruction 6055.12.
 Most recently reissued in August 2019 and significantly updated by Change 1 in November 2023, DoDI 6055.12 is the most comprehensive federal-sector hearing conservation instruction in existence.
+It covers all OSD components, Military Departments, Joint Chiefs, Combatant Commands, Defense Agencies, and all DoD military and civilian personnel worldwide.

 Where DoDI 6055.12 Exceeds OSHA 1910.95